 SUPER ALERT!
 Since 1 July 2017, the earnings on assets financing a transition-to-retirement pension (TRIP) are no longer be exempt from tax, because a TRIP is no longer considered to be in retirement phase (see SuperGuide article

-Less tax, more super?
-A transition-to-retirement pension is no longer the answer).
+Did tax kill the transition to retirement magic pudding?).
 Earnings on fund assets for super pensions in retirement phase are exempt from tax., Also, since 1 July 2017, Australians can transfer no more than $1.6 million into pension phase (see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap).